-I rescued as many injured wild animals in the neighbourhood, like hedgehogs caught in fruit netting and tennis nets, a bat that fell down a neighbour’s chimney, terrifying their young daughter in the sitting room and birds that flew into people’s windows.
+I rescued as many injured wild animals as I could in my childhood neighbourhood.
+This would include animals like hedgehogs caught in fruit netting and tennis nets, or a bat that fell down a neighbour’s chimney, terrifying their young daughter in the sitting room, or birds that flew into people’s closed windows.

 I had thought that such a qualification was way out of my reach, but decided to spend some time with our local veterinary practice to see what life as a vet in practice was like.
 I absolutely loved every minute of it!
 From that moment on, I worked like mad to get the A level grades I needed to study Veterinary Science at University.

 I was offered a place at Bristol University and spent the next 5 years studying hard.
-What a great course!
-I learned about anatomy and physiology in normal, healthy animals, then all the things that contribute to disease, largely parasitology, bacteriology and virology, then all the drugs (pharmacology) and surgical techniques that we use to treat these diseased states.
+What a great course it was.
+I learned about anatomy and physiology in normal, healthy animals, then all the things that contribute to disease.
+This meant I learned largely parasitology, bacteriology and virology, then all the drugs (pharmacology) and surgical techniques that we use to treat these diseased states.

 Why do some animals get ill?
 Why don’t we all become ill?